Jimimaku/common_task_framework/README.md

 Common Task Framework (CTF) is the methodology that [IslasGECI](https://github.com/IslasGECI) uses to compare the predictive ability of multiple machine learning algorithms.

+This is the source code repository of the command-line interface (CLI) for the [ctf](https://github.com/IslasGECI/ctf) module.